- ORDER: Passeriformes

 - Blue-winged Warblers have expanded northward as landscapes changed to shrubbier habitats.
 This northward expansion increased contact and hybridization with Golden-winged Warblers.
 This hybridization and competition contributes to Golden-winged population declines.

-- The oldest recorded Blue-winged Warbler was a male, and at least 9 years old when it was recaptured and rereleased during banding operations in New Jersey.
+- The oldest recorded Blue-winged Warbler was a male, and at least 9 years, 11 months old when it was recaptured and rereleased during banding operations in Ontario.